www-smithchain-com/Apex-Camera-Extension-ACE/README.md

 * [Download Plugin](https://apex.world).
 * Install this plugin into your application.
-* Create a page page region with button.
+* Create a page region with button.
 * Create a dynamic action on button.
 * Create True action.
 * Choose a region in affected element.